lino-framework/cg/docs/components.rst

     Lino server

-        A virtual or physical machine used to run one or several Lino sites*.
+        A virtual or physical machine used to run one or several :term:`Lino sites <Lino site>`.